Sustainable honey

 "I'm thrilled we can create a sustainable solution that uses our commercial buildings to help our environment through pollinating bees while also producing a deliciously sweet product," said Julie Majors, Commercial Real Estate Manager for the State Land Board.

-We expect the first batches of honey to be available by fall or winter and the honey will be distributed to the building tenants.
+Batches of honey are generally available in fall each year.
+The honey will be distributed to the building tenants.

 Learn more about the State Land Board's pollinator path program and other ecosystem services